 Peanut Butter and Brussels Sprouts: One of my favorite winter vegetables, Brussels sprouts are especially fresh this time of year, and are sometimes sold on the stalk.
 This recipe adds a sweet and salty peanut butter sauce to the sprouts, giving them an air of sophistication that’s a step above beurre blanc.

 Kohlrabi Peanut Stir Fry: A member of the cabbage family, kohlrabi is often used in coleslaw.
 But this vegetarian recipe calls for kohlrabi stir fry with peanut butter and peanuts.
-Follow this recipe for warm kohlrabi during the winter months, and when spring returns use this recipe for coleslaw with peanut vinaigrette.
+Follow this recipe for warm kohlrabi during the winter months, and when spring returns use this recipe for charred corn slaw with peanut butter lime dressing.
 Kohlrabi is a perfect substitute for cabbage, and you might even find them in purple and green varieties.

 Parsnip and Peanut Butter Soup: Our friends at Peanut Butter & Co. shared this soup recipe on their blog.
 Parsnips are a wonderful root vegetable with a distinct flavor that is almost a cross between carrots and turnips.
 They can be roasted, fried, or easily made into a creamy puree.
 This recipe stirs in apples and creamy peanut butter for a hint of sweetness, and a thick consistency to fill you up with warmth.